 Hawaii's Natural Beauty: A Photo Essay

 I have just returned from my very first trip to Hawaii.
 No offense is intended to any Hawaii fans or natives, but Hawaii was never a place I aspired to go to.
-My husband has wanted to take me for awhile as he has already been there.
+My husband has wanted to take me for a long time because he has already been there.
 And many of my friends have been and raved about it.
 So, I went and tried to remain objective about my opinion on Hawaii until I had seen it with my own eyes.

 The trip was a cruise to four Hawaiian Islands, Maui, Oahu, The Big Island of Hawaii, and Kauai.
 My favorite island of all was the island of Kauai.
 It is full of natural wonders including the Waimea Canyon, which has been dubbed, ‘The Grand Canyon of the Pacific”.
 And also the Spouting Horn, which not only spouts water but lets out a roaring sound shortly after the water goes through it.